-For many, the concept of food combining – the idea that some foods digest well together while others do not – is entirely new, and somewhat foreign.
-But according to Ayurveda, it is an essential part of understanding how to eat properly.
+For many, the concept of food combining—the idea that some foods digest well together while others do not—is entirely new, and somewhat foreign.
+But according to Ayurveda, it is an essential part of understanding how to eat properly, just as discovering one's constitution and state of imbalance is important for one's Ayurvedic self discovery.
 Careful food combining can dramatically improve the quality of digestion, support the body in receiving a deeper level of nourishment, and positively impact our overall health.

 A Balanced Approach to Food Combining